 However, a lot of people like to blame me and think of me as a “wasted opportunity.”
 I am also being accused of wasting a college education, and none of that is true.

-I do plan on working before I become a mother, but when I start having children, then I’m going to step down from my job and become a full-time stay at home mom, but then one day when my children are older, I will work again, but my family comes first!
+I do plan on working before I become a mother, but when I start having children and it comes to schooling, I’m going to step down from my job and become a full-time stay at home mom, but then one day when my children are older, I will work again, but my family comes first!

 I am not against women working, but this is just my choice.
 This is my conviction, my desire, and this is what I want to do.
-Feminists are very hypocrital.
+“Modern” day feminists are very hypocritical.
 They “fight” for women to have a voice, but when I “voice” my opinion of wanting to be a stay-at-home mom one day when I become a mother, they fight to shut my opinions down.
 That doesn’t sound like “women empowerment” at all.

 She watches over the ways of her household,